richafnu/Viva/Viva/engage/eac-answers-overview-set-up.md

 ## Compliance and Answers data

-Unless you’ve set a unique policy for Answers, a group in Microsoft 365 backs up Answers data.
+By default, a group in Microsoft 365 backs up your Answers data.
 This group follows your organization’s default data [retention policies](/microsoft-365/compliance/retention-policies-yammer).
 The Answers backing group autoprovisions when the first question is posted or a question attachment is created.
 At the time of creation, all Microsoft 365 Global admins are assigned as owners of the backing group, which is called *Group for Answers in Viva Engage – DO NOT DELETE.*

 Owners of the backing group should ensure that Answers remains compliant with network policies and doesn't get accidentally deleted.
 Admins can export data if you want to delete the backing group in Microsoft 365.
-If the backing group is deleted, Answers won't be functional.
+Deletion of the backing group stops Answers from working.

 >[!NOTE]
-> A soft delete is recoverable within 30 days.
+> You can recover a soft delete within 30 days.
 A hard delete results in *permanent* data loss.

-Answers data is available in [eDiscovery](/viva/engage/manage-security-and-compliance/overview-of-ediscovery), so you can identify and deliver electronic information that can be used as evidence in legal cases.
+You can find Answers data in [eDiscovery](/viva/engage/manage-security-and-compliance/overview-of-ediscovery), so you can identify and deliver electronic information that can be used as evidence in legal cases.

 #### General Data Protection Regulation (GDPR)